Spectral embedding of weighted graphs: Edge weight representation

 In a weighted graph, the specific numeric weight assigned to each edge can often seem arbitrary.
-Indeed, if $\m{A}$ follows a weighted stochastic block model then so does an entrywise transformation of $\m{A}$, yet the resulting embedding is changed, raising the question of which to use.
+Indeed, if $\m{A}$ follows a weighted stochastic block model then so does an entry-wise transformation of $\m{A}$, yet the resulting embedding is changed, raising the question of which to use.
+We now describe a theoretical framework to compare representations, which is used in Section~\ref{Sec:Applications} to provide guidance about different transformations to consider, depending on the application.
+While we do not advise against a reasonable level of data familiarisation in practice, we should make clear that our theory does not formally allow a ``data-dependent'' choice.